jaydess21/test/README.md

    open AntiMood.xcodeproj
    ```

-3. Build and run the project in the iOS Simulator or on your physical iOS device.
+3. Build and run the project in the iOS Simulator or on your physical iOS device